christophe-rd/wildchrokie/notes/notesCookieScaping.md

 Looks good
 ####BETALL WM8D P5
 Really not sure of false rings.
+**Neil:**:
+Dont call the first ring around the pit.
+Ignore
+Set it to the side.
+I have two cookies for this one.
+Go with tropical rings.
 ####BETPAP GR5B P2
 Outer ring, very likely to be 2023 growth.
 ####BETPAP GR5A P2